Taking samples (soil, manure, forage, or water) is an important part of nutrient management. This information can help you:

-- Comprehensive soil test every three years for each field or management unit (ground of fields) (click HERE to see what dairy operations are required to test for)
+Comprehensive soil test every three years for each field or management unit (ground of fields) (click HERE to see what dairy operations are required to test for)

-Annual comprehensive manure test and in-field N test for rest.
+Annual comprehensive manure test.
 The number of manure tests taken per year will vary by operation and management.
 On average, it is recommended that you have a representative test for each season of crop application.